 This isn’t to paint Zombie as predictable or simplistic, and for a diehard fan like me his more daring choices are some of his most interesting.
 While Zombie’s more traditional gore-fests are awesome, The Lords Of Salem is a gross and bizarre slow-burn, and sonically 2006’s Educated Horses has a lot of cool Alice Cooper-ish classic rock bravado to it.
 But what makes Rob’s work fantastic is that his base level is an unhinged freak show, and he builds from there.
 Even when he goes out on a limb of tries something different, he’s never boring, and he’s always got something that’ll connect to that classic monsters-in-hot-rods sensibility.
 If you want something strange and murky and uncommon, Zombie can give you that; if you want a hillbilly jock jam about Dr. Phibes bangin’ a stripper while reciting the Code Of Hammurabi, welp, you’re also in luck.

 Monsters rule, and in the world of heavy metal, Rob Zombie is their commander in chief.
-Today, in honor of his 54th birthday, have yourself a good ol’ fashioned metal monster mash.
-Go skinny-dipping in a haunted lake, or drink moonshine with a coven of zaftig babes, or take the moldering corpse of your ex to a drive-in showing of Werewolves On Wheels, or just watch the last part of Fantasia and remember how cool the Devil was before everyone started talking about black metal.
+Today, in honour of his birthday, have yourself a good ol’ fashioned metal monster mash.
+Go skinny-dipping in a haunted lake, or drink moonshine with a coven of zaftig babes, or take the mouldering corpse of your ex to a drive-in showing of Werewolves On Wheels, or just watch the last part of Fantasia and remember how cool the Devil was before everyone started talking about black metal.
 Be the slavering abomination you want to see lumbering towards you.
 Christmas may have just ended, but in Rob Zombie’s world, it’s Halloween somewhere.